go-outside-labs/web3-toolkit-sol/solidity_tldr.md

 #### shadowing inherited state variables

-* unlike functions, state variables cannot be overriden by re-declaring in the child contract.
+* unlike functions, state variables cannot be overridden by re-declaring in the child contract.
-* this is how inherited state variables can be overriden:
+* this is how inherited state variables can be overridden:

 <br>